ycvogt/my_portfolio/posts/sentiment_bridgerton.md

 df_s1 = df_s1.drop(columns=['author', 'channel', 'cid', 'photo', 'heart', 'reply', 'time_parsed'], axis=1) #I am removing these for privacy reasons
 ```

-Next, pre-processing was necessary: removing emojis and emoticons, punctuation, usernames, tokenizing, lowercasing, and shaping the comments into useful dataframes and as input to the model:
+Next, pre-processing was necessary.
+I remove emojis and emoticons, punctuation, usernames, tokenized, lowercased, and shaped the comments into useful dataframes that would serve as input to the model:

 ```
 #Season 1 (same for the other trailers)